Topics

 4. It might be sleep if … animals show homeostatic regulation.
 Whether sharks need to “catch up” lost sleep is still up for debate.
 Scientists would need to record sleep/wake brain activity to measure this, an invasive procedure that requires some experimentation.

 5. It might be sleep if … sharks take a little longer to rouse out of restfulness.
 Much like daydreaming in a tedious lecture – is it sleep, or simply quiet wakefulness?
 Linked to point one (reduced environmental awareness), the nurse shark has been shown to have delayed and reduced responsiveness to divers in their presence.
+Grey reef sharks in Seychelles also appeared unaware of divers.

-Buccal-pumping sharks, the benthic and stationary species that don’t need to swim continuously to breathe, meet some of the criteria for sleep behaviour.
+Buccal pumping sharks, the benthic and stationary species that don’t need to swim continuously to breathe, meet some of the criteria for sleep behaviour.
 Most species only meet one or two, not all, of the measured criteria.

 But what about ram ventilators that need to swim continuously?
 There is evidence that ocean mammals that are perpetually on the move sleep-on-the-go.
 By modifying somewhat the criteria for sleep, many whales and dolphins fit the description by sleeping using half their brain and by remaining swimming.